 Somali Association for Women and Children (SAFWAC) in Egypt was established in Cairo, July 2011.
 It is a not-profit, non-political social body that seeks to improve the living conditions of Somali women and children who live in Egypt.

-There are significant Somali population in Egypt,
+There is a significant Somali population in Egypt,

 Somali Refugees needs are varied, SAFWAC seeks to respond to most pressing immediate needs.
 These concerns are small but important.
 So far SAFWAC has opened a community center where we have started offering life skills, counseling services, languages training and educational tours for children.